MiningMarsh/steamos-extensions/README.md

 1. Any system unit file starting with `steamos-extension-` is passed to `systemctl preset`.
 After that, it checks if the unit is enabled.
 If it is enabled, and it is not yet running, `steamos-extension-loader.service` starts the unit.
 This allows extension authors to decide which services and timers should be loaded by providing a correct systemd-preset file.

 2. User unit files are treated differently.
-Systemd does not have an equivalent to systemd preset for user units, so every single unit is simply passed to `systemctl enable --global`, so that they will be loaded during logon.
-To control what units are running, you must ensure a correct install target.
+Systemd does not have an equivalent to systemd preset for user units, thus every single unit is simply passed to `systemctl enable --global`, so that they will be loaded during logon.
+To control which units are running, you must ensure a correct install target.
 If you have a service fired by a timer that shouldn't run otherwise, omit the entire `[Install]` section in the unit file.

 ### System Updates